Effective rubric design is key to encouraging students to provide constructively critical reviews and producing assignments with strong reliability.

-1. Since there may be more than one Rating Prompt in each Dimension, enter a short name.
+- Since there may be more than one Rating Prompt in each Category, enter a Rating Name.

-2. Then include a complete prompt description to guide the students in their ratings.
+- Include a rating prompt description to guide students in their ratings.

-4. Select the relative weighting for each Rating Prompt.
+- Select the Rating Weight for this rating prompt.
 The default is 1 for all Rating Prompts.
 If you set the weight of a prompt to 2, for example, that Rating Prompt will be worth twice as much as any that are set to 1.

-Keep the following in mind as you design the Rating Rubric and create your Rating Anchors.
+Keep the following in mind as you design the rating prompts.

-- Encourage a spread of ratings across the scale, making it truly difficult for students to justify the highest rating in the rubric.
+- Encourage a spread of ratings across the scale, making it more difficult for students to justify the highest rating in the rubric.

-- Use concrete terms (e.g. The paper provides necessary definitions clearly and consistently) rather than generic descriptors (e.g., Good, Poor) in your Rating Rubrics.
+- Use concrete terms (e.g. The paper provides necessary definitions clearly and consistently) rather than only generic descriptors (e.g., Good, Poor).

-- Each Rating Prompt should represent a single course concept or principle for assessment.
+- Each Rating Prompt should represent a single principle for assessment.
 It is better to have two different Rating Prompts when having students assess two different features of the assignment.

-- If you leave a middling entry blank, the scale will omit that level entirely.
-For example, if you only put values in 1,3,5,7 with the rest blank, then students will have a 4-point scale.
+- If you leave an entry blank, the scale will omit that level entirely.
+For example, if you only put values in 1, 2, 3, 4 with the rest blank, then students will have a 4-point scale.

 - Use a spread of ratings across the scale.
 You can choose any spread of ratings between 1 and 10.
 Best practices recommends at least three rating levels for each rating prompt.